GK-12 Graduate Fellow Presents at STEM Hub Advisory Council Meeting

 NSF GK-12 "Science First!"
-Team Presents at the Tennessee State Science Teachers Association Meeting
+Team Present at the Tennessee State Science Teachers Association Meeting

 Graduate fellows, Larry Bowman, Jr. and Tony Rodriguez, along with Co-PI, Dr. Aimee Govett, presented "Science First!
 Adapting Painlessly to NGSS" at the annual Tennessee Science Teachers Association meeting in Murfreesboro, TN held November 7-9, 2013.
 The graduate fellows showcased their work in compiling the resources developed over the last five years of the NSF GK-12 "Science First!" grant into a new, on-line format linked to Common Core State Standards and Next Generation Science Standards.
 Additionally, Larry Bowman, Jr shared the K-12th grade visual maps he created which compare the TN State Science Standards to the Next Generation Science Standards.
 TSTA program